Protecting quantum spin coherence of nanodiamonds in living cells: Protecting coherence of N- spin in nanodiamond

-{\it Protecting spin coherence.---} In our experiment, we use nanodiamonds obtained by milling of HPHT diamond from Microdiamant with diameters of approximately $43\pm 18$ nm, as measured with atomic force microscope, see Fig.\ref{fig:basic}(a-b) \cite{SI}.
-We apply a static external magnetic field of strength $B$ along the NV axis, which leads to two allowed NV spin transitions ($m_s=0 \leftrightarrow m_s= +1$ and $m_s=0 \leftrightarrow m_s=-1$).
+In our experiment, we use nanodiamonds obtained by milling of HPHT diamond from Microdiamant with diameters of approximately $43\pm 18$ nm, as measured with atomic force microscope, see Fig.\ref{fig:basic}(a-b).
+We apply a static external magnetic field of strength $B$ along the N-$V$ axis, which leads to two allowed N-$V$ spin transitions ($m_s=0 \leftrightarrow m_s= +1$ and $m_s=0 \leftrightarrow m_s=-1$).
 The corresponding optically detected magnetic resonance (ODMR) measurement is shown in Fig.\ref{fig:basic}(c).
-We first characterize the coherence properties of single NV centers in nanodiamonds by performing spin echo measurements.
+We first characterize the coherence properties of single N-$V$ centers in nanodiamonds by performing spin echo measurements.
 Microwave control pulses are generated with an arbitrary waveform generator (AWG) which are amplified by a microwave amplifier.
 The power of microwave radiation determines the frequency of Rabi oscillation.
-Spin echo measurement were performed for several NVs to determine the spin coherence time, three representative examples are shown in Fig.\ref{fig:basic}(d).
+Spin echo measurement were performed for several N-$V$s to determine the spin coherence time, three representative examples are shown in Fig.\ref{fig:basic}(d).
 The data is fitted by a decay function in the form of $\exp[-(t/T_{SE})^{\alpha}]$, where $T_{SE}$ denotes the spin echo coherence time.
-We extract the value of $\alpha$, the statistic of which shows $\alpha\in[1.08,1.74]$, indicating decoherence is due to both slow and fast environmental fluctuations \cite{SI}.
+We extract the value of $\alpha$, the statistic of which shows $\alpha\in[1.08,1.74]$, indicating decoherence is due to both slow and fast environmental fluctuations, see Appendix.
 Universal dynamical decoupling with a train of pulses, such as Carr-Purcell-Meiboom-Gill and XY8 sequences, may prolong spin coherence time by suppressing noise of low frequency \cite{Nay_PRB_2011,Knowl14}.
-Our Ramsey measurement under different magnetic field strengths shows that $T_2^*$ becomes longer as the magnetic field increases \cite{SI}, which suggests that the noise in the present scenario is dominated by surface electric noise \cite{Jac16} rather than a slow spin bath.
+Our Ramsey measurement under different magnetic field strengths shows that $T_2^*$ becomes longer as the magnetic field increases (see Appendix) which suggests that the noise in the present scenario is dominated by surface electric noise \cite{Jac16} rather than a slow spin bath.
+We apply XY8-N pulse sequences to several N-$V$ centres using a train of $8N$ $\pi$-pulses, as shown in Fig.\ref{fig:XY8_CCD}(a).
+Fig.\ref{fig:XY8_CCD}(b) shows the measurement results obtained by applying up to $96$ $\pi$-pulses.
+The extended coherence time $T_2$ under dynamical decoupling increases as the number of XY8 cycles grows following the scaling $(N^{-\beta}+T_{SE}/T_{1})^{-1}$ with $N$ up to 12 \cite{Medford_PRL_2012}, see Fig.\ref{fig:XY8_CCD}(c).
+We also observe that the coherence time saturates and any further increase of number of pulses does not necessary leads to a longer coherence time.
+Because the XY8 pulse sequence exhibits excellent pulse error tolerance \cite{Ahmed_2013_PRA}, the experiment observation suggests that the limited coherence time is likely due to fast noise dynamics and limited microwave power (pulse repetition rate).